Effective October 1, 2019

-Names of all board members are listed on this website on the Board of Directors and Community Advisory Board pages, accessible here.
+Names of all Board Members are listed on the Board of Directors page accessible here.

 Community Advisory Board (CAB) members

-Names of all CAB members are listed on the CAB page, accessible here.
+Names of all CAB members are listed on the Community Advisory Board page, accessible here.

-The Tillicum Foundation’s most recent annual audit report is available here: kmun-fm-audit-report-3-16-16.
+The Tillicum Foundation’s most recent Audited Financial Statement (AFS) is available here.

-The Tillicum Foundation (KMUN-FM) annual financial report to CPB for 2015 is available here: kmun-cbp-afr.
+The Tillicum Foundation (KMUN-FM) Annual Financial Report (AFR) to CPB is available here.